Show All Answers

-You may continue to burn wood cleanly during air quality burn bans for the time period stated on your approval letter from our agency.
 Regardless of your exemption status, the smoke density coming from your chimney must be less than 20% in opacity at all times or you can still receive an opacity violation.

 For more information on burning cleanly, please visit our Burning Legal Overview page.

 While you may not be eligible for this specific exemption, you may have extenuating circumstances that make it difficult for you to comply with burn bans.
 If you burn wood during an air quality burn ban, you may receive a notice of violation.
 Should you receive a notice of violation from our inspection staff, you’ll have an opportunity to respond with a detailed explanation of your situation which will be taken into consideration when determining how to resolve your case.

 Depending on where you live and your individual circumstances, you may be able to take advantage of rebates and assistance offered by our partner organizations: